kimjoar/writings/understanding-backbone.md

 success.
 The only responsibility `addStatus` should have is adding a status, not handling its consequences.

-As we no longer do any work on `this` in the `success` callback we can move the triggering of the event into the `add` method on `Statuses`:
+As we no longer deal with the view in the `success` callback we can move the triggering of the event into the `add` method on `Statuses`:

 ```diff
  var events = _.clone(Backbone.Events);